 In the UK and Ireland, the Group operates a number of defined benefit and defined contribution pension schemes.
-The material defined benefit schemes are the Aviva Staff Pension Scheme (ASPS), the RAC (2003) Pension Scheme, which was retained after the sale of RAC Limited in September 2011, the Friends Provident Pension Scheme (FPPS), which was transferred to the Company in 2016 from Friends Life Management Services Limited (FLMS), a management service company within the Aviva Group, and the Aviva Ireland Staff Pension Scheme (AISPS).
+The material UK defined benefit schemes are the Aviva Staff Pension Scheme (ASPS), the RAC (2003) Pension Scheme and the Friends Provident Pension Scheme (FPPS) for which the IAS 19 plan surpluses or deficits are recognised in Aviva Employment Services Limited which is the statutory employer of the schemes.
+In addition, there is the Aviva Ireland Staff Pension Fund (AISPF) for which the IAS 19 plan surplus or deficit is recognised in Aviva Group Services Ireland Limited.

-Formal actuarial valuations normally take place every three years and, where there is a deficit, the Company and the Trustee would agree a deficit recovery plan.
-The assumptions adopted for triennial actuarial valuations are determined by the Trustee and agreed with the Company and are normally more prudent than the assumptions adopted for IAS19 purposes, which are best estimate.
+Formal actuarial valuations normally take place every three years and, where there is a deficit, the relevant Group Company and the Trustee would agree a deficit recovery plan.
+The assumptions adopted for triennial actuarial valuations are determined by the Trustee and agreed with the relevant Group Company and are normally more prudent than the assumptions adopted for IAS19 purposes, which are best estimate.

 For the ASPS, the latest formal actuarial valuation was completed with an effective date of 31 March 2021 and showed that the ASPS was fully funded on its technical provisions basis consistent with the requirements of the UK pension regulations.
-As at 31 December 2023, the ASPS was fully funded.
+As at 31 December 2024, the ASPS was fully funded.